Rick Kretschmer's License Plate Archives

 Another method is to look at some of the

 suggested sites for buying license plates listed on my links page and see if any

 plate sellers are offering similar plates, and at what price.
 Again, just because they're asking a certain

-amount doesn't mean the plate is actually worth that much, but the odds are probably better than on eBay auctions
+amount doesn't mean the plate is actually worth that much, but the odds might be better than on eBay auctions

 If your plate is a standard-issue U.S. or Canadian passenger car plate, you can find one estimate of its value in

 Bob and Chuck Crisler's License Plate Values price guide.
 Some editions of this guide also have